 More than 30 times rarer than gold, platinum is the undisputed leader of the precious metal world, boasting the appearance of white gold but without the need for rhodium plating.
 The substance is expensive and exclusive, but its gorgeous appearance and unique characteristics make it perfect for jewellery.
 For example, platinum is incredibly durable, but is malleable enough to be worked into very fine pieces.
 These characteristics mean that you can wear platinum jewellery every day, even if they seem delicate.

-Whichever type of precious metal you choose, make sure to compliment that choice with an appropriate stone, and of course a custom design.
+Whichever type of precious metal you choose, be it for a man or woman, make sure to compliment that choice with an appropriate stone, and of course a custom design.
 Get in touch with Joseph George today to find out more.